brmson/dataset-factoid-curated/README.md

 check behavior of QA systems when given larger, noisy training data, exploring generalization capabilities of systems.

-The **large2180** dataset is built by adding TREC 1999, 2000, 2001 data
+The **large2470** dataset is built by adding TREC 1999, 2000, 2001 data
 to the curated dataset.
-Unmodified questions of each year were shuffled and 80% were added to the train split, 20% to the test split.
-This way, we fulfill our goal of boosting the training set, while propagating possible per-year biases to the test set as well and somewhat controlling for benchmark noise.
-However, it may be also valid to check system performance with **large2180** training and **curated** testing set;
+We also added questions asked on live.ailao.eu with user feedback until Feb 25, 2016.
+Unmodified questions were shuffled and 80% were added to the train split, 20% to the test split.
+Gold standard was revised by Mechanical Turk.
-XXX this is still not finalized, we may yet decide to keep the original testing set and throw everything in just the training set!

-Note that while **curated-train** is to be used also as the development set, **large2180-train** *should not* be used for development.
-We may relax this based on some future consensus, but for now let's be conservative.

-The dataset is called **large2180**, which refers to the number of questions in the dataset.
+The dataset is called **large2470**, which refers to the number of questions in the dataset.
 We may build even larger datasets (e.g. including the WebQuestions, TREC years 2004+, QALD challenges or such) of similar nature in the future.